ISISComputingGroup/ibex_developers_manual/dataweb/Web-Dashboard.md

 First look at the log to ensure that there are no issues.
 The log is held in `C:\JSON_Bourne\log`

-## Restart the service
+## Restart the Dataweb

-As admin open the services and restart the json bourne service.
+As admin open the "Task Scheduler" and end and run the "JSON Bourne" task (in task scheduler library).

 ## Future Development Ideas
 * We need to improve the unit test coverage of this project.
 It would be worth looking into the [requests-mock](https://pypi.python.org/pypi/requests-mock) library as this would make it very easy to test server code which makes HTTP requests.